binci/binci/README.md

 Setting `hosts` will update the hosts configuration for the container.
 Entries should use the format `<HOST_NAME>:<ADDRESS>`

+## Development

+To run tests, fork & clone the reposity then run `npm install && npm test`.

 ## License

 DevLab is licensed under the MIT license.
-Please see `LICENSE.txt` for full details.
+Please see [`LICENSE.txt`](/license.txt) for full details.

 ## Credits

-DevLab was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).
+DevLab was created, and is maintained by  [TechnologyAdvice](http://www.technologyadvice.com).